 Identify where the CBD oil is sourced AND how it’s made.

 It can be helpful to know where the CBD oil is sourced from.
 CBD can be derived from Marijuana or Hemp Plants, and it can be sourced from farms all around the world.
-Information about the cultivation of a brand’s Hemp or Marijuana plants should be transparent, as the quality of a CBD oil largely depends on the quality of the plant it is sourced from.
+Information about the cultivation of a brand’s Hemp plants should be transparent, as the quality of a CBD oil largely depends on the quality of the plant it is sourced from.

 Once you know where the CBD is sourced from, go a step further and find out how and where the CBD oil is made.
 Ask questions like, “Does this brand manufacture products in-house?”
 “What is their extraction process like?”
 “Do they outsource to a third-party for product formulation, production or shipping?” and “Are there industry experts formulating this brand’s CBD oil?”